Deeds: What role do they play in Salvation?

 James 2:26 For just as the body without the spirit is dead, so also faith without works is dead.

-Soul - Hebrew, nephesh: "animal soul"; Greek, psuche: "animal soul" - (Young's Analytical Concordance to the Bible)
+Soul - Hebrew, nephesh: "animal soul"; Greek, psuche: "animal soul" - (words in red below, were nephesh or psuche in their original language)

 * The word "soul" as it is used hundreds of times in the Bible, is not describing something unique to mankind, but refers to both people and animals: